gyanavardhana/AI-programming-with-python/README.md

 The project uses PyTorch, a powerful open-source machine learning library, and leverages pre-trained models available in the torchvision module.
 Special thanks to the developers and contributors of PyTorch and torchvision for their valuable contributions.

-For any questions or feedback, please feel free to contact the project maintainer.
+For any questions or feedback, please feel free to contact
+# Contact:
+- mail: gyanavardhanmamidisetti@gmail.com
+- github usernames: gyanavardhana

 Thank you for your interest in this image classifier project!